QoS-Aware Downlink Beamforming for Joint Transmission in Multi-Cell Networks: Simulation Results

 We first show the distribution of the achievable SINR in terms of the cumulative distribution function (CDF) in Fig.~\ref{fig: sinr cdf}.
 Here, the traditional multi-user MIMO beamforming based on imperfect CSI without JT referred to as non-robust non-JT beamforming (NR-NJTBF), is included for comparison.
 NR-NJTBF is a special case of the proposed NR-JTBF with one BS per cell, i.e., $N_b=1$.
 One can see that R-JTBF significantly improves the achievable SINR over NR-JTBF and NR-NJTBF.
-The probability of violating the SINR target is only $0.04$, even less than the prescribed probability of 0.1.
+The probability of violating the SINR target of $12$ dB is only $0.04$, which is much less than the prescribed probability of 0.1.
 As to NT-JTBF and NR-NJTBF, the likelihood of SINR target violation is $49\%$ and $61\%$, respectively.
 The result justifies the importance of robust beamforming for practical systems with imperfect CSI.

 Fig.~\ref{fig: power vs sinr target} plots the transmit power used by different beamforming schemes for satisfying the SINR target $\gamma$, which is assumed to be identical for all UEs.
 As $\gamma$ increases, a higher transmit power is required to meet the SINR target as expected.
-For a fixed SINR target, the proposed R-JTBF consumes extra power of 2 dBm compared with the proposed NR-JTBF.
-The additional power consumption of R-JTBF can be regarded as the cost for compensating the SINR loss due to imperfect CSI and the same price can be maintained even for a more stringent SINR target.
+Given a specific SINR target, the proposed R-JTBF consumes extra power of 2 dBm compared with the proposed NR-JTBF.
+The additional power consumption of R-JTBF can be regarded as the cost for compensating the SINR loss due to imperfect CSI and the same price is maintained even for a more stringent SINR target.
 Comparing with NR-NJTBF, both the proposed R-JTBF and NR-JTBF dramatically reduce the required transmit power.
 For example, R-JTBF consumes 12 dBm less power than NR-NJTBF when $\gamma=12$ dB.
-The power-saving gain results from JT, which uses the antennas across different BSs to transmit the downlink data and, thus, a better beamforming gain than the traditional beamforming scheme without JT.
+The power-saving gain attributes to JT, which uses the antennas across different BSs and, thus, it achieves a better beamforming gain than the beamforming scheme without JT.